mdapm9di/AutoClicker-Electron/README.md

 5. **Set Position Mode**:
    - "Current": Clicks at the current cursor position
    - "Custom": Allows selecting a specific screen coordinate
+6. **Toggle Theme**: Use the theme button to switch between light and dark modes
-6. **Select Language**: Use the dropdown in the top-right to switch between English and Russian
+7. **Select Language**: Use the dropdown to switch between English and Russian
-7. **Enable/Disable**: Toggle the auto-clicker with the button or your configured hotkey
+8. **Enable/Disable**: Toggle the auto-clicker with the button or your configured hotkey
 ## Project Structure
 ```
 ├── main.js              # Main Electron process